2000 Buffalo Bills season

 The 2000 Buffalo Bills season was the team's 41st and 31st as part of the National Football League.
 The Bills total offense ranked 9th in the league and their total defense ranked 3rd in the league.
 The 2000 season was the first since the 1987 season that long-time Bills players Bruce Smith, Andre Reed and Thurman Thomas were not on the team together, as all were released just days after the Bills were eliminated from the 1999 playoffs.
 Smith and Reed signed with the Redskins, while Thomas signed with the Dolphins.
 The Buffalo Bills finished in fourth place in the AFC East and finished the National Football League's 2000 season with a record of 8 wins and 8 losses.
 Though the Bills were 7–4 after eleven games, they lost their next four in a row, only avoiding a losing season in the final game of the year.

 The 2000 season marked a turning point in Buffalo's history.
 From 2000 until 2016, the Bills would fail to make the playoffs, a streak that would end in 2017.
-After the 2000 season ended, general manager John Butler left the team to take the same position with the San Diego Chargers.
+After the 2000 season ended, general manager John Butler was fired on December 19.
+He ended up taking the same position with the San Diego Chargers.